-The Holocaust was and still is the biggest crime ever committed in the history of mankind.Additionally it also killed music by killing the talent the produced and created music.
+The Holocaust was and still is the biggest crime ever committed in the history of mankind.Additionally it also killed music by killing the talent that produced and created music.

 Samuel Schuijer was born in The Hague on September 9, 1873, son of Roosje van Kam and Abraham Schuijer.
 The family had a jewelry store on the Heerengracht 18.
 Five of the nine Schuijer children became professional musicians.
 Sam studied violin, cello, bassoon and music theory at the Royal Conservatory in The Hague.
 Shortly after graduating, he worked primarily as the principal bassoonist in various Dutch orchestras and also made a European tour with the Eduard Strauss orchestra as principal solo bassoonist.
 In 1894, he married Elizabeth Alter, an opera singer and actress.
 They had three sons: Abraham (pianist), Marinus, who died in infancy and Louis (cellist).